cernoh/physics_alevel/8. Nuclear Physics/Definition/Fission.md

 # Fission
 The splitting of a nucleus, to form two smaller daughter nuclei, neutrons and energy.
+Occurs in very large nuclei randomly.